mvysny/karibu-testing/karibu-testing-v10/README.md

 Testing PolymerTemplates with Karibu is a bit tricky.
 The purpose of PolymerTemplates is to move as much code as possible to the client-side, while Karibu is designed to test server-side code.
-The child components are either not accessible from the server-side altogether, or they are only a "shallow shells" of components constructed server-side.
+The child components are either not accessible from the server-side altogether, or they are only "shallow shells" of components constructed server-side - almost none of their properties are transferred to the server-side.

-For example, a Vaadin `Button` nested in a Template will have empty caption server-side, even though it has a caption defined client-side (and the caption shows properly in the browser).
+For example, a Vaadin `Button` nested in a Template will have empty caption server-side, even though the element clearly has a text client-side (and the caption shows properly in the browser).
 Please read the discussion at [Can't look up components inside of PolymerTemplate](https://github.com/mvysny/karibu-testing/issues/1) for a technical explanation of this phenomenon.

-In short, it is not possible to look up components inside of a Polymer Template, however fear not - it is still possible to use the API of nested components to a degree.
-It is recommended that you publish your `@Id`-annotated fields as `public` or `internal` and access them from your tests in the following manner:
+Also the Vaadin's `VerticalLayout` (and all other layouts) will not have any child components present on the server-side, even though they're present in the template itself: the `verticalLayout.getChildren()` will return an empty Stream.
+That makes it impossible for Karibu-Testing to look up components inside of a Polymer Template.

+Fear not!
+It is still possible to use Karibu-Testing with Polymer Templates.
+To work around the look-up issue, simply publish your `@Id`-annotated fields as `public` or `internal` (Kotlin) or with package visibility (Java).
+Also since the click handlers are defined server-side, you can still invoke those easily.

+Please see the following example code:

 Kotlin: